If you’re buying a franchise for the first time, it can be difficult to know where to start. Here’s our comprehensive guide to get you started.

 Can I buy a franchise from an existing franchisee?
 What’s the process?

-Once consent has been obtained and the franchisor has approved the buyer, you will enter either a share purchase agreement, or an asset purchase agreement with the franchisee, in addition to a franchise agreement with the franchisor.
+If you and the current franchisee are happy to proceed with the sale, and the franchisor has agreed, you will enter either a share purchase agreement or an asset purchase agreement with the franchisee, in addition to a franchise agreement with the franchisor.

 Can I buy a franchise from overseas?
 What’s the process?

 Yes, you can.
 There are a number of ways to do this.

 One option is to buy an overseas franchise from a UK franchisor who will have to train and support you, either remotely, through a subsidiary office in that country, or through an appointed agent.

 Direct franchising (franchise arrangement with remote, long-distance control) is not common because tax difficulties arise when an overseas franchisee pays fees to a franchisor in the UK.
 The franchisor may also struggle to provide adequate training, support, and control.

 Purchasing a franchise overseas where a subsidiary office is located in the overseas country is more common.
 That’s because the subsidiary of the UK franchisor will be the franchisor, and you’ll get training and support from them, rather than the UK company.
 They’ll have more resources and experience in the market of that country.